AustinMatherne/thinX/README.md

 ### Duplicate Calculations

 The Duplicate Calculations utility searches the corresponding calculation linkbase of the selected instance document for duplicate calculation relationships.
-All duplicate calculations are logged.
+All duplicate calculations, including subsets, are logged.

 [1]: http://scottchacon.com/2011/08/31/github-flow.html